dveetil-github/2020sp-finalproject-dveetil-github/README.md

 Pandas dataframe to read file.
 Matplotlib to plot the analysis results.
 Cookiecutter is used to create project.
+# code
+The finalproject/dags folder has the airflow_dags.py file.
+This has finalprojectDag defined.
+The same folder has tasks.py folder where all the task related pythin functions are defined. sql_scripts has the sql scripts required in the project.
 # Environment set up
 Set up a docker container with Airflow and other required packages installed Step 1: